Victoriajuszkiewicz/weather-app-Openweather-API-/README.md

 Responsive Design: The Weather App is designed to be responsive and mobile-friendly, ensuring a seamless user experience across various devices, including desktops, tablets, and mobile phones.

+5-day Forecast: This is another call to api to fetch 5 day forecast for form input location.

 ## Technologies

 - VS Code </br>